shortna/chip8-emulator/README.md

 # CHIP-8 emulator
-Instructions from https://chip8.gulrak.net/#quirk5 for the classic CHIP-8 For soud use terminal which supports '/a'
+Instructions from https://chip8.gulrak.net/#quirk5 for the classic CHIP-8.
+For sound use terminal which supports '\a'.

 ## BUILD